 In this series of writing workshops, you will experience:

-For intimidated beginners, writers who can’t concentrate, seasoned writers wanting a novel approach, and anyone who love words.
+For intimidated beginners, writers who can’t concentrate, seasoned writers wanting a novel approach, and anyone who loves words.
 No critique, only the spilling of feelings, thoughts, and subconscious ramblings onto the page.

 We are pleased to offer this class online using Zoom video conferencing.
 This mimics, as closely as possible, what normally happens in our classrooms at the Athenaeum.
 In this time when many of us are experiencing anxiety and isolation, this format allows us to continue to provide enriching experiences of artistic growth and community building.